Auxia/task-cli/README.md

 # Task CLI

-A simple command-line task management application built with Java.
-Add, manage, and track your tasks efficiently from the terminal.
+A small command-line task manager written in modern Java.
+This project was migrated to Maven, modernized (immutable model, thread-safe service, Picocli CLI, SLF4J logging) and packaged as a single runnable shaded JAR.

 ## Prerequisites

-- Java 17 or higher
+- Java 25 (JRE/JDK) or higher
 - Maven 3.6 or higher

-## Installation
+## Build

-Clone the repository and build the application:
+Clone and build the project with Maven:

 ```shell
 git clone https://github.com/Auxia/task-cli.git